 How long does a typical baseboard repair take?

 Depends on what we find.
-A straightforward caulk-and-paint job on a small section might take 2-3 hours.
-If we're replacing a 12-foot run or addressing a moisture issue, plan on a half day.
-We'll give you a time estimate after the initial assessment.
+A simple caulk-and-paint job on a small section runs 2-3 hours.
+Replacing a 12-foot run or handling moisture issues?
+Plan on half a day.
+We give you a time estimate after the initial look.

 Can I just caulk the gap myself?

-You can, and some gaps are minor enough that it's fine.
-But if the gap is opening because of foundation movement or wall flex, caulk alone won't hold.
+You can, and minor gaps are fine DIY.
+But if the gap is opening from foundation movement or wall flex, caulk won't hold.
 You'll be recaulking every year.
-It's worth having us look at it first — that assessment is free.
+Let us look at it first, that assessment is free.

 Will baseboard repair affect my flooring?

-Not usually.
-We work carefully around existing flooring.
-If we need to remove and replace a section of baseboard, we do that without disturbing tile, carpet, or hardwood.
-If your flooring is also settling or moving, that's something we'll point out so you can address it separately.
+Typically no. We work carefully around existing flooring.
+When we remove and replace a baseboard section, we do it without touching tile, carpet, or hardwood.
+If your flooring is also settling or moving, we'll point that out so you can address it separately.

 Get Your Baseboards Fixed Right

-Baseboards aren't glamorous, but they matter.
-A properly repaired baseboard protects your walls, improves how your home looks, and prevents small problems from becoming big ones.
-If you're in Tempe or anywhere across the Phoenix East Valley and your baseboards need attention, let's talk.
-Book Online for a free estimate, or contact us with photos and details.
-We'll assess the situation, tell you what's actually happening, and give you a straightforward repair plan.
+Baseboards aren't flashy, but they matter.
+A properly repaired baseboard protects your walls, makes your home look better, and keeps small problems from blowing up.
+If you're in Tempe or anywhere across the Phoenix East Valley and your baseboards need work, let's talk.
+Book Online for an instant estimate, or send photos and details.
+We'll assess what's going on, tell you what's actually happening, and give you a straightforward repair plan.
 No guessing.
 No comebacks.
 Just solid work.

 How do I book a service?